Retrieval-Enhanced Contrastive Vision-Text Models: Introduction

 \section{Introduction}

-In the recent years, we have witnessed a surge in the development of vision-language models that are highly adaptable to a broad spectrum of downstream tasks~\cite{jia2021scaling,radford2021learning,yu2022coca,pali2022,singh2022flava}.
-These models typically work by pre-training two parallel encoders using contrastive learning~\cite{infonce} on large-scale, carefully curated, image-text data~\cite{radford2021learning}.
-These two-tower models learn to encode image and text into an aligned latent space which enables new appealing capabilities, such as zero-shot transfer to different downstream applications, \eg image classification~\cite{radford2021learning}, image-text retrieval~\cite{plummer2015flickr30k} or open-world recognition~\cite{minderer2022simple,liang2022open}.
-Zero-shot transfer is a particularly effective approach to adapting to new tasks since the model is capable of handling new tasks without the need for fine-tuning on task-specific data or use of other domain adaptation protocols~\cite{xian2018zero}.

-Although these models have achieved state-of-the-art results across various generic vision-language benchmarks, our observation is that they tend to struggle on tasks requiring a more fine-grained understanding of visual or textual entities.
-Our hypothesis is that this disparity largely stems from the fact that during the pre-training phase, the contrastive loss compels the image representation to align with the representation of a short, sometimes noisy, text that neither exclusively nor comprehensively describes it.
-For example, we hypothesize that current vision-language models are good at associating images of cars with generic concepts such as ``car'', ``mechanics'' or ``road trip'', because these are common words paired with car images, but less at finegrained, instance-level, associations such as the specific brand, series or year of that car.
-This might therefore produce poor accuracy for zero-shot fine-grained car classification, where the task is to distinguish between different cars.
+In the recent years, we have witnessed a surge in the development of vision-language models highly adaptable to a broad spectrum of downstream tasks~\citep{jia2021scaling,radford2021learning,yu2022coca,pali2022,singh2022flava}.
+These models work by pre-training two parallel encoders using contrastive learning~\citep{infonce} on large-scale, carefully curated, image-text data~\citep{radford2021learning}.
+These two-tower models learn to encode images and texts into an aligned latent space which enables appealing capabilities such as zero-shot transfer to different downstream applications, \eg image classification~\citep{radford2021learning}, image-text retrieval~\citep{plummer2015flickr30k} or open-world recognition~\citep{minderer2022simple,liang2022open}.
+Although these models have achieved state-of-the-art results across various generic vision-language benchmarks, we observe that they tend to struggle on tasks requiring a more fine-grained understanding of visual or textual entities.
+Our hypothesis is that this disparity stems from the fact that it is hard to align the image and text modalities.
+While every image is metaphorically valued at a thousand words, it is often paired with a short, sometimes noisy, text that neither exclusively nor comprehensively describes it.
+For example, current vision-language models are good at associating images of cars with generic concepts such as ``car'', ``mechanics'' or ``road trip'', because these are common words paired with car images, but less at finegrained, instance-level, associations such as the specific brand, series or year of that car.
+This might therefore produce poor accuracy for zero-shot fine-grained car classification.